csci-185/spring2024/pages/_activities/final-javascript.md

 ```

 ## What to Submit
 **Please read carefully:** Doublecheck your work to make sure you've completed at least two of the 4 tasks.
 Then, update your homepage by adding a linking to the exercises you completed.
-After committing and syncing your changes to GitHub, paste a link to your **homepage** on GitHub pages.
+After committing and syncing your changes to GitHub, paste a link to your **homepage** on GitHub pages into the Moddle.

 * If your GitHub is not working for whatever reason, just zip your **COMPLETED** `javascript-final-exam` folder and upload it to the Moodle.